 Meta Zimmeck is Chair and Acting Treasurer of VAHS.
 Originally trained as an administrative historian, Meta has twenty-five years’ experience as a social policy researcher working on projects for government bodies and voluntary organisations.
 She has published studies of the history of government policy on volunteering and partnership initiatives such as the Compact.
 She is currently writing a history of the unfortunate but fascinating Association of Ex-Military and Naval Civil Servants.
 She is treasurer of the Voluntary Sector Studies Network and partner in the specialist research consultancy Practical Wisdom R2Z.

 Colin Rochester is Seminar Convenor of VAHS.
 He has been involved in voluntary action for more than forty years, first as a practitioner and more recently as an academic at the LSE and the University of Roehampton.
 He is one of the founders of the Voluntary Action History Society and served as its chair for the first ten years of its existence.
 He is currently a Senior Visiting Fellow at the LSE and a partner in Practical Wisdom R2Z.
 His most recent book – Rediscovering Voluntary Action: The beat of a different drum – was published by Palgrave in December 2013.

-Bill Rushbrooke is Sociability Officer of VAHS.
+Bill Rushbrooke is Secretary and Sociability Officer of VAHS.
 He is a retired principal lecturer in the School of Business at Roehampton University, where he specialised in organisational theory with particular relevance to the not-for-profit sector.
 He is a partner in Practical Wisdom R2Z, a volunteer in Merton and a stained glass artist.